Accountability When A Birth Injury Causes Cerebral Palsy

 When your child seems to be slow in reaching developmental milestones, there may be nothing wrong, they might just be a late bloomer.
 However, this can be an early indication of cerebral palsy.
 While not all birth defects could have been prevented, there are many instances when some form of negligence during childbirth actually caused the birth injury.
 This is frequently the case when children are born with cerebral palsy.

 At the West Hartford law firm of Weinstein & Wisser, P.C., our medical malpractice attorney has more than 35 years of experience advocating for people who have suffered harm due to negligence.
 Our firm comprehends the many emotions you are enduring as a parent, and we are here to protect you as a client.
 We fight to obtain answers and pursue accountability for your child’s birth injury.
 Contact us for a free consultation to learn how we can help.

 Essentially, cerebral palsy is trauma to the portions of the brain that control movement and muscle tone.
 People with cerebral palsy may have problems with balance or posture, may have stiff or jerky movements, and may encounter many other challenges due to their brain trauma.
 This type of brain damage occurs when there is insufficient oxygen getting to the brain for an extended period of time.

-- Failure to frequently review fetal monitoring recordings during labor
+- Failure to frequently review fetal heart rate monitoring during labor

 - Failure to recognize signs of fetal distress